Pearson-Research-Lab/genomic-data-analysis-pipeline/gwas/README.md

 - **Mixed-ancestry analyses** *(primary analysis)*
 - **European-only analyses** *(sensitivity analysis)*

-Analyses are performed separately by ancestry, trial arm, and sex stratum, consistent with the study design described in the analysis plan.
+Analyses are performed separately by ancestry, trial arm, and sex stratum, consistent with the study design.

 ---